Sarvesh-Kesharwani/YouInsta/README.md

    - Use "💾 Save to File" to export memorized clips as `memorized_clips.json`
    - Place this file in your directory root for automatic loading with "📁 Upload"
    - Use "📂 Load from File" to manually load memorized clips

+5. **Configuration Management**:
+   - Set your preferred clip duration using the "⏱️ Clip Duration" input
+   - Your clip duration preference is automatically saved and restored on app restart
+   - Use "📥 Download Config" to export your current settings as `config.json`
+   - Place `config.json` in your directory root for automatic loading with "📁 Upload"
    - Use "📝 Create Sample File" to generate a template JSON file

 2. **Navigate Videos**: